What if there is a way you could generate more organic traffic to your website without having to improve your rankings?

 We added a number in this post for a reason.
 Research by Conductor found that numbers boost CTR by 36%.

-Brian Dean went into great detail about how he increased his organic traffic by 652% in 7 days.
+Sleeknote went into great detail about how they increased their organic traffic by 290.67% in 3 Weeks.

 Always Test Your Headlines